-Anyone still reading this is like, "yeah Gabe, lots of apps what's the point?"
+Anyone still reading this is like, "yeah, Gabe, lots of apps; what's the point?"
 My point being the single biggest point of failure using any of these apps was consolidation.
 I struggled to pick something and use it.
-This means even for new things, I shouldn't have triedd to cobble together a productive environment with multiple tools.
-For some people this might work, as a person who gets very interested in executing and constantly moving it was a common source of my inability to finish.
+This means even for new things, I shouldn't have tried to cobble together a productive environment with multiple tools.
+For some people, this might work; as a person who gets very interested in executing and constantly moving, it was a common source of my inability to finish.

-You might be reading this and thinking, "Gabe I have no problem finishing things" which is great!
+You might be reading this and thinking, "Gabe, I have no problem finishing things," which is great!
 This section might help you understand people who might struggle to finish things and give some perspective on why.
 For people who might be on the other side of the equation where you have someone tell you consistently, "your new ideas are cool, but shouldn't you finish that other thing?"; I have always struggled with this feedback.
 It would either result in me shutting down or throwing away the idea entirely.
 It sucks having your creativity pegged to "finishing" something else.
 I have always moved onto new things when the things I am doing no longer give me joy.
-I come up with an idea, it is validated by others and then I realize that it requires investment to continue.
-To this day it happens even at work where I will say, "oh what if we did this, it would take like x days and we would get this out of it", and as a result eye rolls would ensue.
-Being someone who is constantly thinking about multiple different approaches people have always never understood me.
-It has even been used as a case for me to not be promoted as I was "unfocused".
+I come up with an idea asking others to validate, and then I realize that it requires investment to continue.
+To this day, it happens even at work where I will say, "oh, what if we did this, it would take like x days, and we would get this out of it," and as a result, eye rolls would ensue.
+Being someone who is constantly thinking about multiple different approaches, people have always never understood me.
+It has even been used as a case for me not to be promoted as I was "unfocused."
 As they would reference my random work being done on the side.
-As an aside if someone ever is trying to discredit your work with the fact you have multiple things in the air there are a few things you can do to not have this been frustrating for you.
+As an aside, if someone ever is trying to discredit your work with the fact you have multiple things in the air, there are a few things you can do not to have this been frustrating for you.

 I got the promotion, don't dull your shine when others don't understand you, okay end of aside.
-This experience and many others, coupled with mentorship made me realize that at work when coming up with a new idea to frame it with context on where it could fit in (eg. to help the team, things you are working on or an opportunity for growth).
+This experience and many others, coupled with mentorship, made me realize that at work when coming up with a new idea to frame it with context on where it could fit in (e.g., to help the team, things you are working on, an opportunity for growth).

 Where does it fit in?

 Framing new or existing things is always helpful when providing context.
 This can be done simply by identifying, "where does this fit in?".
-There is always a priority queue of; must haves, wants and nice to haves.
-Or in phrased differently, things you are accountable for, things you want to do, but are not accountable for completing and nice to haves are things that could be done at any point.
-Coming up with something new that you want to take on just needs to fit into one of those categories.
-Potentially answering a few of following questions and identifying which column it should fit in, kind of like a build your own adventure game.
+There is always a priority queue of; must-haves, wants and nice to have.
+Or phrased differently, things you are accountable for, things you want to do but are not accountable for completing, and nice to haves are things that could be done at any point.
+Coming up with something new that you want to take on needs to fit into one of those categories.
+Potentially answering a few of the following questions and identifying which column it should fit in, kind of like a build your own adventure game.

 - Can someone else work on this and grow?
-(If yes, this is a great way to level up leadership and also to have a multiplying effect on others.
-If not, what can you drop an item from wants to nice to haves to not effect your already planned work?)
+(If yes, this is a great way to level up leadership and have a multiplying effect on others.
+If not, what can you drop an item from?
+Wants to nice to have not to affect your already planned work?)

 - Does doing this help with other things that are planned?
 (If yes, awesome!
 It's always great to sequence things that can line up and help accomplish multiple things with one swoop.
 If no, could #1 or #2 be the answer?)

-This is in no way a complete ven diagram of how things could fit into your life, but developing your own system of how you prioritize things can be extremely beneifical.
-Okay so Gabe, we went through a bunch of stringed together thoughts about revelation, life and planning, what now?
+This is in no way a complete ven diagram of how things could fit into your life, but developing your own system of prioritizing things can be extremely beneficial.
+Okay, so Gabe, we went through many strung-together thoughts about revelation, life, and planning; what now?

-I am not going to get super philosophical, but every day you can choose to do things differently and make small steps to being a better you.
-As of Sunday Aprill 11th here are some things I am going to do differently tomorrow April 12th.
+I will not get super philosophical, but every day you can choose to do things differently and make small steps to being a better you.
+As of Sunday, April 11th, here are some things I am going to do differently tomorrow, April 12th.

 - Pick a system and stick with it.
-For work and life, apply the same rigor of goal setting and execution planning for things that are important.
-When I shut my computer for work am I putting enough energy into the things that I worked so hard for outside of work.
+For work and life, apply the same rigor of goal setting and execution planning for important things.
+When I shut my computer for work, am I putting enough energy into the things I worked so hard for outside of work?
 My mother constantly tells me how work should invest back into our lives.